grnet/synnefo/docs/admin-guide.rst

 Miscellaneous
 =============

-.. snf-branding
+.. branding

-Snf-branding
+Branding
 ------------
-Snf-branding  allows you to adapt Astakos, Pithos  and Cyclades UI  to your company’s  visual identity.
+snf-branding  allows you to adapt Astakos, Pithos  and Cyclades UI  to your company’s  visual identity.